MakeSchool-Tutorials/Makestagram-Swift-Part2/P21-Signup-Login/content.md

     }

-1. In case an we receive an `error` in our closure, we call the `ErrorHandling.defaultErrorHandler` method.
+1. In case we receive an `error` in our closure, we call the `ErrorHandling.defaultErrorHandler` method.
 That error handler method was part of the template project.
 It displays a popup with the error message.
 We'll discuss error handling in more detail in one of the later steps.
 2. If we didn't receive an `error`, but received a `user`, we know that our login was successful.
 In this case we load the _Main_ storyboard and create the _TabBarController_.
 This is the line where we use the _Storyboard ID_ that we've set up earlier.
 Before we removed _Main.storyboard_ as default entry point to  our app, all of this was happening under the covers.
 Now we have to load Storyboards and View Controllers manually.
 3. After we have loaded the View Controller, we are also responsible for presenting it.
 We can choose the main View Controller of our app, in code, by setting the `rootViewController` property of the `AppDelegate`'s `window`.
 When the code in this closure runs, our app will already have the login screen as its `rootViewController`.
 As soon as the successful login completes, we present the _TabBarController_ on top of the login screen.